jamierpond/madea.blog/README.md

 - `explaining-internet-to-time-travelers.md` - Bridging the temporal knowledge gap

 ## Why "madea"?
+Because your domain is `username.madea.blog`.
+You Made A Blog.

-Because blogs should be as straightforward as Madea herself - no nonsense, no complexity, just getting it done.
+Also, because blogs should be as straightforward as Madea herself - no nonsense, no complexity, just getting it done.

 ## Contributing